 Substance & Alcohol Abuse

-The University of Redlands provides extensive education and information programs to prevent substance and alcohol abuse.
-Educational programs and workshops are conducted during new student orientation, periodically during the year at residence hall meetings and special programs conducted by campus organizations.
+In compliance with the Drug-Free Schools and Communities Act of 1989, the University of Redlands provides extensive education and information programs to prevent substance and alcohol abuse.
+The following programs and workshops are conducted prior to new student arrival on campus and during new student orientation: